 A new study published in the journal PLOS ONE shows a strong correlation between toxic and non-toxic pollution and that each one can worsen the other.

 Humans have produced significant amounts of both types of pollution.
-While toxic pollution directly damages human health, non-toxic ones like GHG emissions are responsible for climate change.
+While toxic pollution directly damages human health, non-toxic pollution, like GHG emissions, is responsible for climate change.

-Climate change results from the GHG emissions released by humans into the atmosphere, and it also poses significant risks to human health.
+Climate change results from human GHG emissions into the atmosphere, and it also poses significant risks to human health.
 Some of its effects on the environment and human health are irreversible.

-Scientist fears that tipping points might soon be crossed causing self-reinforcing feedback in global heating.
-When this happens, it will limit humanity’s ability to respond to the climate crises collectively.
+Scientists fear that tipping points might soon be crossed, causing self-reinforcing feedback in global warming.
+This will limit humanity’s ability to respond to climate crises collectively.

-The study examined the link between exposure to toxic pollutions and climate change vulnerability in 176 countries using three sources:
+The study examined the link between exposure to toxic pollution and climate change vulnerability in 176 countries using three sources:

 - The Notre Dame Global Adaptation Initiative Country Index, which measures a country’s vulnerability to climate change;